phi-go/rfcs/text/0000-explicit-tail-calls.md

 It seems this feature is received with "excitement" by those that can make use of it, a popular example of its usage is to improve [Protobuf parsing speed](https://blog.reverberate.org/2021/04/21/musttail-efficient-interpreters.html).
 However, one issue is that it is not very portable and there still seems to be some problem with the [implementation](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1490009983).

-For a more detailed description see this excerpt from the description of the feature, taken from the [implementation](https://reviews.llvm.org/rG834467590842):
+For a more detailed description, see this excerpt from the description of the feature, taken from the [implementation](https://reviews.llvm.org/rG834467590842):

 >  Guaranteed tail calls are now supported with statement attributes
 >  ``[[clang::musttail]]`` in C++ and ``__attribute__((musttail))`` in C. The